 Consider asking the students about their expectations of you and the class.
 This can clarify some misconceptions and will create a greater sense of belonging.

 Co-constructing Course Policies and Class Norms

 Asking students to work with you to develop class policies is an excellent way of involving and engaging students in the life of the class.
 This is particularly important when class work is mediated by technology.
 Ask your students to decide what the class norms should be in the digital (synchronous and asynchronous) and face-to-face spaces.
-Have this exercise be communal either by having students meet in breakout rooms (if synchronously) or in a shared Google Doc (if asynchronously).
+For instance, have this exercise be communal either by having students meet in Zoom breakout rooms (if synchronously online) or in a shared Google Doc (if asynchronously online).
 You need not open ALL classroom policies to negotiation and co-creation.
 Pick one or two policies that you think would benefit from full-class buy-in, such as discussion board community posting guidelines or a classroom discussion of what it means to "actively participate."

 One classroom policy you might co-create with students is the set of norms surrounding Zoom participation.
 If you believe that students turning on their cameras is important for learning, say that, but be prepared to listen to and take seriously the objections students may have against turning on their cameras.
 Perhaps student participation in the Zoom text chat could be considered as equal to audio/video participation.
 Work with students to find a compromise.
 Then work with students to activate classroom roles that are aligned with those policies.
 If Zoom text participation is valid and encouraged, you may want to appoint one or two students who would appear on camera to moderate the chat and raise questions during the session.

 Be Flexible Where You Can